-- Admission requirements include:

-Fulfillment of the General Admission Re- - quirements of Harper College.

-Submission of an official copy of American College Test (ACT) results.
-(This requirement - will be waived for students who have completed 12 or more semester hours of college work.) - High school graduation or equivalent (GED).
-A high school grade average of 2.5 or better - A high school grade average of 2.5 or better (on a 4.0 scale) or if 12 semester hours of college credit have been completed, a college grade average of 2.0 or better (on a 4.0 scale).
-Completion of at least one full year of high - school course work in biology with grades of "C" or better, or one semester of college course work in biology with a grade of "C" or better.
+- \\Admission requirements include: - Fulfillment of the General Admission Requirements of Harper College. - Submission of an official copy of American College Test (ACT) results.
+(This requirement will be waived for students who have completed 12 or more semester hours of college work.) - High school graduation or equivalent (GED). - A high school grade average of 2.5 or better (on a 4.0 scale) or if 12 semester hours of college credit have been completed, a college grade average of 2.0 or better (on a 4.0 scale). - Completion of at least one full year of high school course work in biology with grades of "C" or better, or one semester of college course work in biology with a grade of "C" or better.
 Once college biology has been completed, only college biology will be used to determine if this admission requirement has been fulfilled. - Completion of at least one full year of high school course work in chemistry with grades of "C" or better, or one semester of college course work in chemistry with a grade of "C" or better.
-Once college chemistry has been completed, only college chemistry will be used to determine if this admission requirement has been fulfilled.
-Students who have completed any of the following courses (or their equivalent) must have obtained a grade of "C" or better in each course completed: BIO 130 - Microbiology, BIO 160 - Human Anatomy, BIO 161 - Human Physiology, CHM 100 - Chemistry for the Health Sciences, DIT 101 - Basic Nutrition.
+Once college chemistry has been completed, only college chemistry will be used to determine if this admission requirement has been fulfilled. - Students who have completed any of the following courses (or their equivalent) must have obtained a grade of "C" or better in each course completed: BIO 130 Microbiology, BIO 160 Human Anatomy, BIO 161 Human Physiology, CHM 100 Chemistry for the Health Sciences, CHM 125 Organic and Biochemestry for the Health Sciences, DIT 101 Basic Nutrition.
 Students who completed any of these courses more than five (5) years prior to beginning the Dental Hygiene Program must either repeat the course(s) and obtain a grade of "C" or better, or successfully proficiency test out of the course(s).

-Students who meet the above requirements will be required to:
+Students who meet the above requirements will be required to attend a Dental Hygiene Program Information session.